typelevel/cats-effect/docs/thread-model.md

 So we've seen that best performance is achieved when we dedicate use of the compute pool to evaluating `IO` fiber runloops and ensure that we shift _all_ blocking operations to a separate blocking threadpool.
-We've also seen that many things do not need to block a thread at all - cats effect provides semantic blocking abstractions for waiting for arbitrary conditions to be satisfied.
+We've also seen that many things do not need to block a thread at all - cats effect provides fiber blocking abstractions for waiting for arbitrary conditions to be satisfied.
 Now it's time to see the details of how we achieve this in cats effect 2 and 3.